jeffwdoak/vasp_scripts/README.md

                  of closest bonds between one type of atom and atoms of other, given types.
 Average bond lengths and standard deviations are output for this calculation.				                     		#

+break_sym_vasp.py - Script to move atoms and unitcell vectors by small, random amounts, in order to
+                    break any symmetry in the cell and allow for off-lattice relaxation.
+Script has some POSCAR/CONTCAR details hardcoded, which will need to be changed.

 cleanvasp.sh  - Script to perform various tasks to clean-up VASP calculation outputs.
 Main uses of
                 cleanvasp.sh include:
                   - cleanvasp.sh -r : removes all VASP calculation outputs allowing for a re-run of